MirasCarlo934/ReciMe-Coding-Challenge/README.md

 ### #4: Database-Level Search
 The search functionality is delegated to the repository-layer for scalability.
-While it might be tempting to fetch all recipes then implement Java Streams to filter the results, this would not be efficient for larger datasets and will rely heavily on application memory and compute power.
+While it might be tempting to fetch all recipes then implement Java Streams to filter the results, this would not be scalable for larger datasets and will rely heavily on application memory and compute power.

-While tradeoffs can be discussed (i.e. database performance vs application performance), it's generally good practice to delegate functionality that can be handled by the database to the database itself.
+While tradeoffs can be discussed (e.g. database performance vs application performance, database query maintainability), it's generally good practice to delegate functionality that can be handled by the database to the database itself.

 ## Assumptions Made
 1. The recipe exists as an isolated entity and does not have any dependencies on other entities. (i.e. ingredients are